Somestory Protodemo Collection

 Perhaps one day I will rebirth this endeavor, and then everything will be shiny and new! ^_____^

-Edit: I've since found a heap of source code of one of the more developed versions of this game, and in time will likely return to work on this!
+Edit: I've since found a heap of source code of one of the more developed versions of this game, it is likely I will return to this at some future point!

 Art Tech Demo